josephcagle/TheIPCT/README.md

 Connect your Raspberry Pis with the Inter-Pi Connection Thingamajigger today!

 This is a simple system, designed for Raspberry Pis, that lets you connect a chat server and clients over a network.
+Since the IPCT is written in Java, it can be run on any system with a JRE version 8 (1.8) or above.
+That is,

+**The IPCT requires Java 8 or later.**

 ## How to use
 First, find your computer's local (private) IP address.
 This can be tricky, but on [Raspbian](https://en.wikipedia.org/wiki/Raspbian) just run this command: